 If your vet thinks the plastic will pass on its own, he or she may discharge your pet and instruct you to observe him closely.
 In other cases, your vet may recommend admitting your dog, so he can be observed closely while trying to pass the plastic.

 If the plastic needs to be removed, your vet has a few different options.
 In some cases, it may be possible to retrieve the plastic by using an endoscope (a thin, flexible camera with an attachment that’ll allow your vet to grab the plastic).

-Endoscopes can be inserted into your dog’s body via his mouth or rectum, so this will help avoid the stress and expense of surgery.
+Endoscopes can be inserted into your dog’s body via his mouth or rectum, so this will help your dog avoid the stress associated with surgery.

 However, surgical removal may be necessary in some cases.
 It is also possible that your vet will need to repair any damage the plastic has caused.